-The only restrictions on betting will be on high school sports and esports.
+The only restrictions on betting are on high school sports and esports.
 Prohibitions on wagering for high school events are ubiquitous throughout the US, and esports remain a somewhat suspicious commodity for some state lawmakers.

 If you have not had a chance to travel to other states with mobile sports betting, you could be understandably intimidated about getting started.
-However, playing on a Colorado sports betting app is going to be largely the same as using any other mobile app.
+However, playing on a Colorado sports betting app is largely the same as using any other mobile app.

-The first thing to do will be to follow one of our links to the sportsbook that piques your interest.
+The first thing to do is to follow one of our links to the sportsbook that piques your interest.
 You want to make sure to note if we have any exclusive offers for you to use, as there might be free money available.

 Once onsite, click on the button for your mobile device’s format.
 There should be buttons for both iOS (Apple) and Android users.

-Android users will need to set their phones to allow installations from other sources.
-Then, a visit to the site through their browsers (Chrome) should get the download started.
+Android users need to set their phones to allow installations from other sources.
+Then, a visit to the site through their browsers (Chrome) gets the download started.

-Once you have downloaded and installed the app, the next step will be to register for an account.
+Once you have downloaded and installed the app, the next step is to register for an account.
 There should be a prominent button in the top right of your appscreen that says something like “Register” or “Sign Up.”

-Pressing that button will take you to the registration form or forms for the site.
-There, the app will ask you for various bits of personal information in order to generate your new account.
+Pressing that button takes you to the registration form or forms for the site.
+There, the app asks you for various bits of personal information in order to generate your new account.

 Information you may have to provide includes:

-Finally, there will likely be an optional box for a bonus code somewhere in the registration area.
+Finally, there may be an optional box for a bonus code somewhere in the registration area.
 If our link indicates that there is a code, make sure to enter it here.

-As is the case with any gaming, it is necessary to be able to transfer funds in and out of an online sportsbook to play.
+As is the case with any gaming, you need to able to transfer funds in and out of an online sportsbook to play.
 The idea of putting actual dollars into cyberspace might seem daunting, but it’s actually a safe and easy process (in most cases).